-Namjoon blushed, hesitating to answer- now he’s sweating.
+Namjoon blushed, hesitating to answer- now he’s sweating- everyone’s brown eyes piercing his thickening facade.
 After a couple of breaths, he answered, “It’d be a memoir.”

-She wound a curl around her finger.
+She wound a purple curl around her finger.
 “Oh, cool.
 I dig it.”

-The following fifteen minutes flowed like Niagara Falls, all their initial shyness and obligation blossoming into friendship.
-To Namjoon’s surprise, he even willingly shared his phone number and was excited to be a part of their group chat which Shimon named back-up friends because Laney refused to let them call it MaMa lAneY’s *five sheep emojis*.
+The following fifteen minutes flowed like the Han River on an empty Monday morning- quiet and steady- all their initial shyness and obligation blossoming into friendship.
+To Namjoon’s surprise, he even willingly shared his phone number, his real phone number, and was excited to be a part of their group chat which Shimon named back-up friends because Laney refused to let them call it MaMa lAneY’s 🐑🐑🐑🐑🐑.

 The admissions’ counselor from the stage took to the mic and called for everyone’s attention.
 He spouted out answers to frequently-asked-questions about social life, dorms rules, and university pride.
 (If Namjoon heard the word ‘orange’ one more time he’d leave the room.)
 “Okay, great!
 So, we’re gonna give you guys a forty-five-minute break until your next social and that, everyone, will be in the cafeteria.
 It’ll be a good time with food and you guys love free food!
 Who doesn’t?
 It’s college!
 You’re all broke.
 Okay, see you in forty-five!”